rajkrburnwal/webapp/README.md

-This is a sample Web Application to use during Continuous Integration demos.
+This is a sample Web Application tio use during Continuous Integration demos.

 #Build Instruction